K15t/viewport-cli/README.md

 #### Build workflow

 The task manager `gulp` is used to automate the build workflow of a theme.
 The workflow is defined in the `gulpfile.js`.
 The predefined build workflow should work for most people, but you can customise it if you want.
-By default, style and script files are compiled and each merged into one file and styles are made backwards compatible for older browsers (more details see below).
+By default, script files are transpiled and made backwards compatible for older browsers (Babel), merged into one file, minified, and style files are compiled (Sass), merged into one file, minified, and made backwards compatible for older browsers (autoprefixer).
+Also sourcemaps are generated for both.

 Note: Files need to be placed in their proper directories to be handled by the build workflow, e.g. any `.js` files must go inside `src/scripts/`.
 Subdirectories are allowed.